 Yabuli, China

-Yabuli, located in the Heilongjiang Province, is China’s largest ski resort, and a unique experience for western skiers and riders.
-This is a modern ski resort, featuring 9 lifts (including a 6-seat gondola) and a vertical drop of 2,900 feet (884 meters).
-The terrain spans 165 acres (65 hectares) with 47 runs.
-Half of the runs are intermediate runs.
-Among the headlining features: Club Med Yabuli.
-Club Med specializes in all-inclusive luxury resorts in many mountain destinations around the world, including a number in Asia.
+Yabuli, located in the Heilongjiang Province, is China’s largest ski resort, and a unique experience for skiers and riders.
+This modern China ski resort features 9 lifts (including a 6-seat gondola) and a vertical drop of 2,900 feet (884 meters).
+The terrain spans 165 acres (65 hectares) with 49 runs, half of which are intermediate runs.
+Club Med Yabuli, the ski area’s all-inclusive resort, is arguably the biggest draw, located just steps from the gondola.
+Club Med specializes in all-inclusive luxury resorts in many mountain destinations around the world, including several in Asia.

 Yongpyong, South Korea

 Yongpyong, located about three hours from Seoul, is Korea’s biggest ski resort.
 Many people may remember it as the resort that hosted the slalom and giant slalom events at the 2018 Winter Olympics.
-It’s served by 15 lifts and 31 slopes that operate across 4 zones.
+It’s served by 14 lifts and 31 slopes that operate across 4 zones.
 Yongpyong’s more challenging terrain is found in the Dragon Zone, which is accessed via Yongpyong’s only gondola.
-Skiers disembark at Dragon’s Peak.
+Intermediate to advanced skiers will find a number of fun runs to play on.
 Rainbow is the highest run at nearly 12,000 feet (3658 meters), while Rainbow Paradise is the longest run at more than 3 miles long.
 Mega Green is the best choice for beginners.

 Nagano, Japan